mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:d13775fb57
 ## Concept Ancestor (2)

 Now let's do a final bit more tricky question.
-I am looking for the standard concept\_id for Upper Gastrointestinal Bleeding.
+I am looking for the standard concept\_id for upper gastrointestinal bleeding.
 What is the correct concept_id?